Boundary-driven many-body phase transitions in a non-Hermitian disordered fermionic chain: Abstract

 \section{Abstract}

-We examine the boundary sensitivity of a non-Hermitian interacting system in the presence of a random disorder potential.
-A non-zero boundary parameter results in real-complex spectral phase transitions with non-reciprocal (or unidirectional) hopping at weak disorder.
-While the many-body localization at strong disorder washes away spectral transitions leading to dynamical stability and real eigenvalue spectrum.
-We show that the boundary-driven spectral transitions of the non-Hermitian chain are accompanied by the corresponding changes in the level statistics and nearest level-spacing distributions.
+The non-Hermitian systems exhibit extreme sensitivity to the boundary conditions.
+The change in the eigenspectrum with tunning boundary parameter is intimately connected to the non-Hermitian skin effect.
+The single-particle systems are affected by the boundary perturbations; however the interplay of a random disorder potential and non-reciprocal hopping under boundary perturbations of an interacting many-body system is not yet clear.
+In this work, we examine the boundary sensitivity of a non-Hermitian interacting fermionic system in the presence of a random disorder potential.
+A non-zero boundary parameter results in real-complex spectral transitions with non-reciprocal (or unidirectional) hopping at weak disorder.
+While the many-body localization at strong disorder washes away real-complex transitions leading to dynamical stability and real eigenvalue spectrum.
+We show that the boundary-driven real-complex spectral transitions of the non-Hermitian chain are accompanied by the corresponding changes in the level statistics and nearest level-spacing distributions.
 The intriguing features of non-reciprocity and boundary sensitivity are further revealed using the averaged inverse participation ratios.
-Finally, we find distinct behaviour in the quench dynamics of local particle density, population imbalance, and entanglement entropy of charge-density-wave ordered state that corroborate the spectral and localization transitions.
+Finally, we find distinct behaviour in the quench dynamics of local particle density, population imbalance, and entanglement entropy of charge-density-wave ordered state that corroborate the real-complex and localization transitions.
 Our results provide a route to understanding disordered many-body systems under a generalized boundary.